zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 Now that we have a solid understanding of structured/semi-structured data, let's move to talking about unstructured data.
 Unlike structured/semi-structured data, unstructured data can take any form, be of an arbitrarily large or small size on disk, and can require vastly different runtimes to transform and index.
 Let's take images as an example: three front-facing successive images of the same German Shephard are _semantically the same_.

 _Semantically the same_?
 What on earth does that mean?
 Let's dive a bit deeper and unpack the idea of _semantic similarity_.
 Although these three photos may have vastly different pixel values, resolutions, file sizes, etc, all three photos are of the same German Shephard in the same environment.
 Think about it - all three photos have identical or near-identical content but significantly different raw pixel values.
-This poses a new challenge for industries and companies that uses data<sup>1</sup>: how can we transform, store, and search unstructured data in a similar fashion to structured/semi-structured data?
+This poses a new challenge for industries and companies that use data<sup>1</sup>: how can we transform, store, and search unstructured data in a similar fashion to structured/semi-structured data?

 At this point, you're probably wondering: how can we search and analyze unstructured data if it has no fixed size or format?
 The answer: machine learning (or more specifically, deep learning).
 In the past decade, the combination of big data and deep neural networks has fundamentally changed the way we approach data-driven applications; tasks ranging from spam email detection to realistic text-to-video synthesis have seen incredible strides, with accuracy metrics on certain tasks reaching superhuman levels.
 This may sound scary (hello, Skynet), but we're still many decades away from Elon Musk's vision of AI taking over the world.